 - This royal news comes as the insane part of Prince Charles and Duchess Camilla’s home that will totally blow your mind is revealed.

 Prince Charles' special engagement gift he gave to Princess Diana before they married in 1981 is being put up for sale at auction.

-The silver Ghia saloon car was given to Princess Diana two months before they tied the knot at St Paul’s Cathedral and she used to drive the vehicle to watch Prince Charles compete in Polo matches.
+The silver Ghia saloon car was given to Princess Diana two months before their wedding at St Paul's Cathedral and she used to drive the vehicle to watch Prince Charles compete in Polo matches.